GameWithPixels/.github/profile/README.md

 ### Native platforms

 We haven't released any specific package for native development.
-However the native code from the Unity Plugin can be used as an example of how to use Bluetooth on the Windows, iOS, macOS and Android platforms.
+The native code from the Unity Plugin can be used as an example of how to use Bluetooth on the Windows, iOS, macOS and Android platforms.

 The native code for those platforms is fully